-AAPT Announces the 2016 U.S. Physics Team
+2016 U.S. Physics Team Announced by AAPT

 FOR IMMEDIATE RELEASE

-These students will continue to train for the mentally grueling exams and lab tests they'll face at the 47th International Physics Olympiad to be held from July 11 –17, 2016 in Switzerland and Liechtenstein, where student scholars from nations around the globe will test their knowledge in physics, competing with the world's best.
+The twenty members of the 2016 U.S. Physics Team will prepare for the mentally grueling exams and lab tests they'll face at the 47th International Physics Olympiad to be held July 10 –18, 2016 in Switzerland and Liechtenstein.
+At the end of Camp, the coaches will identify the five students who will travel to the 47th International Physics Olympiad and represent the United States.
 Over the past ten years, every U.S. Physics Team member traveling to the international competition has returned with a medal.

 The members of the 2016 U.S. Physics Team are: